 Step 3: Check Their GitHub for Email

-If the developer has linked a GitHub account, check their GitHub profile and public commit history.
-Many commits include the developer’s email address in the git metadata.
-For a detailed walkthrough of GitHub-based sourcing, see our guide to GitHub recruiting.
+If the candidate has linked a GitHub account, check their GitHub profile and public commit history.
+Many commits include the engineer’s email address in the git metadata.
+A detailed walkthrough of GitHub-based sourcing is available in our guide to GitHub recruiting.

 Step 4: Use an AI Sourcing Platform

 Manual cross-referencing works for a handful of candidates, but it falls apart at scale.
-If you’re sourcing 20 or more developers from Stack Overflow profiles, you need a tool that aggregates contact information across platforms automatically.
+If you’re hiring 20 or more engineers from Stack Overflow, you need a tool that aggregates contact information across platforms automatically.

 Pin scans 850M+ candidate profiles with contact data already enriched - email, phone, and LinkedIn.
 Instead of spending 15 minutes per Stack Overflow user piecing together contact info, you can match a developer’s name and location to their full professional profile in seconds.
 Pin’s multi-channel outreach then handles the email, LinkedIn, and SMS sequences that deliver 5x better response rates than the industry average.